 Sheet DPS: refers to the "Damage" section of a character's stat screen, usually just referred to as "DPS."
 See: 'DPS' and 'EDPS.'

-Snipe: or "sniping," a term that refers to bidding on an online auction item (not limited to those of the Diablo III auction house) seconds or milliseconds before the auction expires.
+Snipe: vanilla - or "sniping," a term that refers to bidding on an online auction item (not limited to those of the Diablo III auction house) seconds or milliseconds before the auction expires.
 This is a strategy that many players use to beat out competitors, if his or her bid is high enough, of course.
 Usually this is done in order to try and win an auction item at a bargain price, or to win a highly desirable item by placing in a last moment "proxy bid" (see: 'Proxy Bidding') to overtake other last moment bids.
 This usually applies for auctions with no buyouts, but can also apply for auctions with buyouts that are significantly higher than what most players are willing to pay.
 On the other side of the spectrum, sniping also applies for buying out an item that has just been listed in the auction house, and the practice is often referred to as "BIN sniping" (see: 'BIN').
 Usually this occurs when an item is priced significantly lower than the market value, thus players attempt to buy it before competitors see the opportunity.
+Considering the auction house in Diablo III is to be shut down on March 18, 2014, sniping will no longer be a feature.

-SNS: stands for "Shock-Nado-Shards," a wizard build that uses the abilities "Storm Armor - Shocking Aspect" (see: 'SA'), "Energy Twister" (tornado) and "Diamond Skin - Diamond Shards."
+SNS: vanilla - stands for "Shock-Nado-Shards," a wizard build that uses the abilities "Storm Armor - Shocking Aspect" (see: 'SA'), "Energy Twister" (tornado) and "Diamond Skin - Diamond Shards."
 See: 'CM' and 'Frostitute.'

-SS: short for "Smokescreen" or "Sharpshooter," both abilities that are specific to the demon hunter class.
+SS: short for "Smoke Screen" or "Sharpshooter," both abilities that are specific to the demon hunter class.
 Also stands for "Seismic Slam," an ability for barbarians, and "Sleet Storm," a rune for the Ray of Frost ability for wizards.
-Also short for "Stormshield," a legendary shield that is known for being one of the strongest shields in the game.
+Also short for "Stormshield," a legendary shield.
+Also short for "Serpent's Sparker," a legendary wand.
 Can also mean "Screenshot," a built-in mechanic for Diablo III that involves hitting the PRT SCR button to capture the in-game screen, saving it to your Diablo III folder in your Documents.

-T4T: stands for "thanks for trade," a courtesy statement delivered after two players complete an in-game trade.
+T4T: vanilla - stands for "thanks for trade," a courtesy statement delivered after two players complete an in-game trade.

-Tal: short for the "Tal Rasha" set items, a set of gear that mainly benefits intelligence-based classes.
+Tal: short for the "Tal Rasha" set items (example: Tal Rasha's Brace), a set of wizard-oriented gear that is known for unleashing Meteors based on elemental skills cast.
 See: 'TR.'

 Tank: a term used to describe characters that focus mainly on survivability and often choose to skip on offensive prowess (see: 'Glass Cannon').

-Throw-barb: refers to barbarians that build around the "Weapon Throw" ability, essentially transforming the standard melee class into a ranged one.
+Throw Barb: refers to barbarians that build around the "Weapon Throw" and "Ancient Spear" abilities, essentially transforming the standard melee class into a ranged one.
 More often than not, they will also equip the legendary spear "The Three-Hundredth Spear" to further enhance the skill.
+In Reaper of Souls, this term is more often referred to as "Boulder Toss Barb" because of the Boulder Toss rune for Ancient Spear.

 Tinfoil Hat: a phrase that originated from the science fiction story, "The Tissue-Culture King," which has then been tied to extreme symptoms of paranoia as well as belief of conspiracy theories.
 In essence, it is claimed that a tinfoil hat can prevent radio frequency waves or telepathic signals from invading a person's brain, thereby preventing higher powers from taking control over their minds or having their brains explode into hazardous waste products.
 In Diablo III, tinfoil hats are usually placed on those who believe various mechanics of the game are all the results of an elaborate conspiracy put in place by the game's developers (predominantly loot drop rates and quality).
 Most people laugh at those who don tinfoil hats.

-TnT: short for "Tasker and Theo," a pair of legendary gloves that are heavy on boosting survivability (see: 'EHP').
+TnT: short for "Tasker and Theo," a pair of legendary gloves that increases the attack speed of pets.
 It is a tribute to British Lance Corporal Liam Tasker and his bomb-detecting dog Theo.
 LCpl Tasker was killed by a sniper during a tour in Afghanistan in 2010.
 Theo was rescued by fellow soldiers, but suffered a seizure upon arriving at the army base.
 Theo died shortly afterward, with a consensus that the dog was under too much stress from witnessing his handler's death.
 Tasker and Theo, as a team, discovered and dismantled more bombs than any other human-dog team during the five months they were on tour.
 They were buried together and repatriated in the United Kingdom after their deaths.
 R.I.P.

-TOC: short for "Trail of Cinders," a rune found on the Vault ability, which is specific to the demon hunter; and also "Thrive on Chaos," a rune for the Wrath of the Berserker ability (see: 'WOTB'), which is specific to the barbarian.
+TOC: short for "Trail of Cinders," a rune found on the demon hunter's Vault ability; and also "Thrive on Chaos," a rune for the Wrath of the Berserker ability (see: 'WOTB'), which is specific to the barbarian.

 TP: short for "town portal," an ability all classes can use to warp back to the safety of their town.
 Sometimes incorrectly used to refer to general teleport-based abilities.
 Not to be confused with toilet paper.